 Boating pond - kayaks, pedalos and rowing boats

 Children's play areas

-The miniature railway is a voluntary run attraction which operates during the season.
+The miniature railway is officially now Scotland's oldest miniature railway.
+This is a voluntary run attraction which operates during the season.
 The train will run during weekends, public holidays and throughout the week weather depending.
-For more information on the miniature railway please visit https://strathavenminiaturerailway.org/
+For more information on the miniature railway please visit the Strathaven Miniature Railway website.